At a glance

 06 Which Tool Suits Whom?

-CoinTracking is, in our assessment, a professional tool.
+CoinTracking is, in TX-Partner's assessment, a professional tool.
 The user interface is more complex, the configuration options are more extensive, and the learning curve is steeper.
 In return, you get the ability to edit and customize virtually everything.
-This makes CoinTracking the first choice for power users with many thousands of transactions, extensive multichain activity, DeFi, NFTs, and for documentation services like TX-Partner that need to efficiently process large volumes of transactions.
+This makes CoinTracking the first choice for power users with many thousands of transactions, extensive multichain activity, DeFi, NFTs, and for accounting services like TX-Partner that need to efficiently process large volumes of transactions.

 If your transaction history is manageable, you need few integrations, and you do not want uncertainty about whether you might misconfigure something in the tax report, then Blockpit is the better choice.
 The fixed tax framework takes decisions off your hands and reduces potential sources of error.